TobiasBK/MultiSigWallet/README.md

 This MultiSigWallet has two access levels: admins and signers.

-Admins can add more signers, admins, and exscute transactions.
+Admins can add more signers, admins, and execute transactions.

 Signers can only submit and sign transactions.